 She’s not wrong.
-From her perspective as one of the leading ladies in Shonda Rhimes’ TGIT megaverse, Davis recognizes that Hollywood hasn’t fully grasped the concept of representation.
-Despite an increase in the number of projects casting Black people and other people of colour, much of the effort feels like executives are just trying to fulfill a diversity quota; the stories often aren’t centring the experience of marginalized people.
+From her perspective as one of the leading ladies in Shonda Rhimes’ TGIT megaverse, Davis recognises that Hollywood hasn’t fully grasped the concept of representation.
+Despite an increase in the number of projects casting Black people and other people of colour, much of the effort feels like executives are just trying to fulfil a diversity quota; the stories often aren’t centring the experience of marginalised people.

 The complaints about many of the roles written for Black women run in the same vein: they're rooted in trauma or lean too heavily on stereotypes about Black femininity.
 Stories like Precious, The Color Purple, and For Colored Girls are important — the pain of misogynoir deserves to be told — but that can't be all we see.

 "What I see Hollywood do is feature one or two of us, and they'll ignore the rest of us like we don't exist," Elise, star of The Diary of a Mad Black Woman, explained.
 "It gives the illusion that we're moving forward, but it's really disempowering the collective."

 "There's so much more than we can do," added Blige.
 "Whoever decides to give us these jobs, they need to look at us past being Black actresses— just look at us as actresses."